dylan-romansky/printf/README.md

 -of course there's also the standard 42school options for compiling the library and cleaning your directory.

 -there's also a couple nifty bonuses in that ft_dprintf lets you print to a file descriptor and if you put {'colour of choice'} into your string you get some limited colour functionality.
 To see the colours I've included take a look at the colours.h file.
-I will probably be adding more colours and updating my code accordingly as time goes on.\
+I will probably be adding more colours and updating my code accordingly as time goes on.

+-also there may be potential issues with the way I'm handling colours.
+I'm going to test those later and brainstorm ways to solve it.

 PROBLEMS?